MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 ![Power Automate screenshot showing three Add a table rows for three required tables](media/power-automate-create-tables.PNG "Power Automate screenshot showing three Add a table rows for three required tables")

 > [!IMPORTANT]
-> When you add a new row for the Guide Tasks and Guide Steps tables, you must enter a table name (for example, **/msmrw_guides/**, as shown in the screen shot above).
-This is to tell Power Automate which table the tasks or steps belong to.
-The table name is required when you want to pass it as a variable.
-It's not required for the first row (to create the Guides table) because this row passes a text string, not a table name.
+> The creation of some tables requires references to other tables for a gide to open properly on the PC app.
+For example, the Guide Tasks table requires that you reference the Guides table.
 >
-> To determine the correct table name, see [Table (entity) reference for Dynamics 365 Guides](developer-entity-reference.md). **Note that you must add an "s" at the end of the table name**.
+To add a table reference, you must enter the table name before adding the unique identifier as shown in the screenshot above. **Note that you must add an "s" at the end of the table name**.
+To determine the correct table name, see [Table (entity) reference for Dynamics 365 Guides](developer-entity-reference.md).
->

 ## Fields required to create the Guides table

 The following fields are required to create the Guides table: